WHBO: Talk radio

 WHBO switched to a talk radio format in the late-1990s, changing its call sign to WWBA.
 WWBA aired conservative and libertarian talk shows such as those hosted by Mark Larsen, Dro Silva, Bill O'Reilly, Michael Savage, Laura Ingraham and Kim Komando.
 While its competitors carried syndicated talk shows most of the day, WHBO had a large number of local hosts.

 On September 29, 2008, WWBA moved its programming from 1040 AM to the more powerful 820 AM, which took the call letters WWBA.
 Listeners to the 1040 AM frequency heard a recorded message every 15 seconds that advised them of the station's frequency move.
 At 50,000 daytime watts, the 820 AM frequency is one of the state's most powerful radio signals that serves listeners on Florida's entire west coast.
-On that date, Genesis Communications announced that it reached an agreement to purchase the frequency from Mega Communications of Tampa, which aired a Spanish-language music format on 820 AM.
+On that date, Genesis Communications announced that it reached an agreement to purchase the license from Mega Communications of Tampa, which aired a Spanish-language music format on 820 AM.